akoskm/akoskm.com/cl7spthg3050yecnv0em7arjd.md

 Congratulations!
 You just used NodeJS in your Electron application!

-What you do next with the NodeJS API in your Desktop App is up to you!
+What you do next with the NodeJS API in your Desktop App is up to you. 🤖